flycheck/flycheck/doc/manual/extending.rst

      :modes php-mode)

 First we specify the :checkprop:`:command` to execute.
-The first element of the command list is the name of the executable, :command:`phpcs` in our case.
+The first element of the command list is the name of the executable, `phpcs` in our case.
 This command is checked for existence with `executable-find` before using this syntax checker.
 If the command does not exist, the syntax checker is *not* used.

 The executable is following by the arguments, in this case some options and the